makersacademy/airport_challenge/README.md

 ```

 #### The Weather class
-Each airport includes an instance of the Weather class, which has the method 'stormy?'.
+Each airport includes an instance of the Weather class, which has the method `stormy?`.
 There is a 1-in-4 chance of the weather being stormy.

 #### The Plane class
 A plane's status can be checked using flying?.
-This equals true if has left the airport and false if it has landed.
+This equals `true` if has left the airport and `false` if it has landed.
 ```ruby
 plane = Plane.new
 airport.land(plane)